-- Additional costs the College will incur to deliver additional full time numbers in 2023/24. - Additional funding for 16-19 delivery. - Additional staffing costs for a potential pay award in year. - Potential sale of Osprey House and proceeds received will improve cash position, currently excluded from projections.
+- Additional costs the College will incur to deliver additional 16-18 learner numbers in 2024/25. - Additional National Insurance Employer costs. - Additional staffing costs for a potential pay award in year. - Reduction in energy costs from October 2024. - Potential sale of Osprey House and proceeds received will improve cash position, currently excluded from projections.